Dr R Foster, Prof A Lawrence, Dr J Becque

-- make reasonable initial layout and sizing choices for simple structures in various materials
+- [4.2] Make reasonable conceptual design decisions regarding appropriate structural form, initial layout and initial member sizing for simple structures in various materials;

-- carry out design calculations for basic structural elements in various materials
+- [4.3] Perform preliminary technical design calculations for simple structures in various materials

-- determine what design approaches will be appropriate, and what calculations necessary, for more complex structures in various materials.
+- [4.4] Determine what design approaches may be appropriate, and what calculations necessary, for more complex structures in various materials

 The implications of the general principles of structural mechanics – equilibrium, compatibility, constitutive laws, and stability – are investigated for different materials.
 This leads to discussion of typical structural forms in the various materials, the reasons for adopting them, and appropriate methods of construction.
 The significant types of structural behaviour, and therefore the most useful methods of analysis and calculation, are investigated for the different material types.
 Our basic aim is to establish means of making reasonable preliminary decisions about structural form, layout and initial sizing of structural members made from a range of common construction materials.

 Design methodologies will be developed, and design of typical elements will be discussed, for:

 - materials of low tensile but high compressive strength, such as masonry and glass;